 Life can be hard and sometimes we just need an objective supporter while we work through certain challenges.
 A life coach is not there to give advice or tell you what to do, it is our job to ask powerful questions to help you gain clarity, find a new perspective and discover your own answers.
 You should feel valued and capable, as well as the expert of your own life within the relationship with your life coach.
 If you have questions, don't hesitate to contact me to arrange your free consultation to see if life coaching is something that would be beneficial for you.

 Positive psychology was developed by Martin Seligman and Mihaly Csikzentmihalyi.
 Positive psychology optimizes our inherent strengths and facilitates a sense of hope while providing a tangible road map of goals.
 Positive art therapy builds on the principles of positive psychology.
 This combination promotes well-being and empowerment by focusing on our capacity to mobilize strengths, to experience positive emotions, and to express life purpose and meaning.
 Positive art therapy, or simply making art together in relation, may make it easier to develop our sense of self, thereby empowering us to work through deep rooted issues.

 Can I book online?

-The best way for me to meet your needs, is to speak with me first.
-Please feel free to make contact with me via email, by phone or through this website.
-Contact details are at the bottom of this page, alternatively you can submit your contact details by clicking on the "contact us" page.
+The best way for me to meet your needs is for us to have a discussion.
+Please feel free to make contact with me via email, or by phone to arrange your free consultation.
+Contact details are at the bottom of this page.